tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 A friend has said that this was "the Hight of Heroku's Power" and I agree.
 We delivered [private spaces](https://www.heroku.com/private-spaces) and [fully managed HIPAA and PCI lvl 1 hosting environments](https://www.heroku.com/shield).
 [Heroku Connect](https://www.heroku.com/connect) powers billions and billions of rows of sync between Core Salesforce and Heroku.

 We were customer obsessed and preaching [12 Factor](https://12factor.net) everywhere.
+We were helping people build the next generation of apps and ideas.
+We truly believed that democratization of infrastructure was important.
+Giving everyone the power to develop something and host it safely and scalably lowered the bar and allowed a entire new crop of startups and companies.

+####I Want to live in a city of the elves

+As the team was moving on to diffrent parts of Salesforce, I decided it was time to pursue my next goal.
+I had been talking to folks at Heroku for several years about what makes a good Product Manager, so I decided to make the leap over.

 Heroku truly changed the world for development.
+Heroku was magical and it and the people there impacted just about every aspect of my life.

+I learned to love great coffee and pour overs rather then Espresso at Heroku.
+I learned how good a well made Sazerac can be.
+I was able to focus on important family transitions when I needed to step away.

 Someone told me that this was the "good old days", and looking back they really were.
 However I feel like you can have many "good old days".
+While I am taking another break from Heroku, I know that there are more good old days on the horizon.